Serial Numbers 1980970 and 5103

-Bonding Tester Made by Evershed and Vignoles for Royal Air force (part number 5G/6625-99-109-7544) The instrument is housed in a wooden box with sockets for two probes and a compartment for a rechargeable alkaline cell.
+Bonding Tester Made by Evershed and Vignoles for the Royal Air force (part number 5G/6625-99-109-7544) Patent 198192 year 1923.
+Ministry of Defence paperwork inside says it was serviceable and tested in 1991.
+The instrument is housed in a wooden box with sockets for two probes (part number 5G/5207) and a compartment for a rechargeable alkaline cell.
 The meter movement has two deflection coils and is similar to that found in insulation testers made by this firm see: megger though in this case a large current provided by a rechargeable alkaline cell is passed through the circuit to be tested and one deflection coil and the voltage developed across the circuit is applied to the other.
-The instrument can measure from zero to 0.1 ohm
+The instrument can measure from zero to 0.1 ohm.

 View of interior from below showing probe sockets and battery compartment

 View of interior of an earlier model [serial number 1129366]

 This instrument covers a wider range of resistance than mine which was intended to be powered by a single NiFe cell.
 This one part 5G/433 indicates that it is also an ex Air Ministry instrument but an earlier device than mine which has a NATO part number.
 I believe the metal plates in the right hand compartment are intended to make contact with four single 1.5 volt cells, connected in parallel.

 I have found serial numbers for two more similar instruments: 452049

 and 867203 [5G/2126] these both have Bakelite sockets.
 Incidentally The

 5G prefix of the RAF stores reference designates these instruments as